-We have team of technical staff that are here to help ensure that your presentation goes smoothly, with no technical glitches that come in the way of student learning.
+Whether you are teaching from home or in a classroom, we have team of technical staff to help ensure that your presentation goes smoothly, with no technical glitches that come in the way of student learning.
 In order to do this, however, we need some information from you about what you will be doing during your lecture.
 Using polling?
 Showing YouTube videos?
 Playing audio files?
 Using break out rooms?
 Expecting more than one presenter?
 This is all information that we need to know in advance of your lecture.

-Well in advance of your lecture, you will be sent a link to a form that includes information relevant to some of the technical considerations relevant when teaching via Zoom.
+Well in advance of your lecture, you will be sent a link to a form that includes information relevant to teaching in the MD Program this year (links to it can also be found on this page).
 This form also has an area for you to let us know what kind of lecture and lecture material you will be presenting.
 Please fill out this form and submit it.
 Based on the form submissions, we prepare for every lecture in advance, and doing this ensures that they are technically successful.
-A link to the form also is below.

-At least 4 working days before any MD Program lecture, presenters need to (1) fill out a form so we have the information about the lecture, and (2) send the lecture presentation and any associated files to us.
+At least 4 working days before their lecture, lecturers need to (1) fill out a form so we have the information about the lecture, and (2) send the lecture presentation and any associated files to us.

 Q: Why do I need to upload my presentation at least 4 working days in advance?